Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

-When I started out, I didn’t know my head from my… but slow and with help from a guild member who later became friend, I learned all the small but significant stuff that makes for a great Damage Dealer.
+When I started out, I didn’t know my head from my… but slow and with help from guild members who later became friends, I learned all the small but significant stuff that makes for a great Damage Dealer.
+If you are asking google “ESO what is DPS?”
+Here is your answer.

-My DPS is around 50k on my Magicka Templar, and I am shi… at weaving light attacks, so you may outdo me once you read these 15 tips on ESO DPS.
+My DPS while using only 1 button is around 50k on my Magicka Templar, so you may outdo me once you read these 15 tips on ESO DPS.

 And if you want EASY MODE, check out my 1bar DPS builds: